Lobbyra/rpi_cluster/README.md

 # rpi_cluster
+---

+### Decription

 I'm creating a raspberry server that run a lot of services deployed in Docker Swarm.
 For information i'm using the raspberry 4 with 8 go of ram.
 [Link to it](https://www.raspberrypi.org/products/raspberry-pi-4-model-b/)

-I will create all Dockerfile from Debian.
+I will create all Dockerfiles from Debian.

-All this services have to be accessible by name_svc.hostrpi.com by proxy reversing.
+All this services have to be accessible by name_svc.hostrpi.com by proxy reversing and SSL protected.

 Services planned :
 - Nginx with php available and HTTPS